 To protect Wohlford from invasive exotic Quagga mussels, there is still a ban on private water craft and equipment that could have been exposed to mussels.
 Restricted equipment includes private boats, canoes, kayaks, float tubes, trolling motors, fish finders, anchors, and other equipment that contacts the water.

 Lake Wohlford is offering $20 all day motorboats to seniors on Tuesdays and Thursdays and to active military on the first and third Saturdays of each month.
-Half day bass boats are available weekdays for 35$ each.

 Each month Whopper Contest winners in four categories are awarded a free fishing and boating permit.
 For information on the contest or fishing conditions, please contact the Ranger Station at (760) 839-4346.

-|WHOPPER CONTEST WINNERS FOR FEBRUARY WERE:
+|WHOPPER CONTEST WINNERS FOR JANUARY WERE:

-|| 4.00# CATFISH
+|| 13.25# CATFISH

-WHOPPER CONTEST LEADERS FOR MARCH ARE:
+WHOPPER CONTEST LEADERS FOR FEBRUARY ARE: